Neuroscience helps mediators facilitate productive negotiations and create an atmosphere conducive to solving problems.

-She is certified by the International Mediation Institute and is also a certified mediator in the Circuit Court of Cook County Law, Chancery and Probate Divisions.
+She is a certified mediator in the Circuit Court of Cook County Law, Chancery and Probate Divisions.

 Jill earned a BA, Summa Cum Laude, from Lafayette College, Easton, PA and a JD from the University of Chicago.
 She worked as an associate and partner in the law firm of Sachnoff & Weaver, Ltd. for nine years specializing in commercial real estate, condominium and general corporate law.

 My role as a mediator is to help attorneys and clients resolve disputes by exploring alternatives, decreasing barriers to settlement, and testing and evaluating possible solutions.